T-Engel/EMMA/README.md

 We have already compiled a small data-base from the literature.
 We find great variability in biodiversity patters between studies.
 Species richness patterns at a single scale can be dissected into changes in number of individuals (*N*) and changes in the Species abundance distribution (*S_PIE*).
 ![Image](/preliminary graphs.jpg)
+*Measurements of Biodiversity along elevational gradients: observed species richness (S_obs), number of individuals (N) and evenness (S_PIE).
+Colours represent different studies that we compiled fromt he literature.
+The black line is the global trend accross studies and taxa*

 ## Who is behind MoMoB?

 MoMoB is a project of the Biodiversity Synthesis lab at the German Centre for Integrative Biodiversity Research (iDiv).
 It is led by Thore Engel (PhD student) under the supervision of Jonathan Chase (PI).

 Visit our [website](https://www.idiv.de/groups_and_people/core_groups/synthesis.html) to find out more about us.

+**For questions or data contributions, please email: thore.engel@idiv.de**